python-discord/site/pydis_site/apps/content/resources/guides/python-guides/setting-different-statuses-on-your-bot.md

 You've probably seen a bot or two have a status message under their username in the member bar set to something such as `Playing Commands: .help`.

-This guide shows how to set such a presence, so your bot can have one as well.
+This guide shows how to set such a status, so your bot can have one as well.

 **Please note:**

-If you want to change the bot status, it is suggested to not do so during the on_ready event, since it would be called many times and making an API call on that event has a chance to disconnect the bot.
+If you want to change the bot status, it is suggested to not do so during the `on_ready` event, since it would be called many times and making an API call on that event has a chance to disconnect the bot.

+The status should not have a problem being set during runtime with `change_presence`, in the examples shown below.

 Instead, set the desired status using the activity / status kwarg of commands.Bot, for example:
 ```python